 Hands On Children’s Museum in Olympia lives up to its name, giving kids lots of opportunities to create, build, touch, tinker, dig, play, stack, drop, mix, craft and investigate with their hands, minds and bodies.
 All this rolled into a week of camp?
 According to your votes, you love it.
 Summer and school-break camps integrate STREM topics with camps called “Little Bots,” “Circus Science,” “Geology Rocks” and “Tinker Tech.”
 Camps welcome kids from age 3 to grade 4 in half- and full-day sessions.

 No stranger to Golden Teddy,KidsQuest Children's Museumearns its spot for a wide selection of STREM-centric camps perfect for the littlest campers on up to the older set.
 But move fast!
 These camps sell out quick.

 In their second spot on this year's Golden Teddy list, Steve & Kate's Camp gets a nod for its strong STREM focus.
 "Our camp," write the founders, "conforms to kids."
 That means giving campers the tools and guidance they need to have a blast and learn a lot.

-Rory spends her days with her handsome husband, three young children, 11 chickens and pet pig "Edwin."
-She describes herself as a reckless optimist and can often be found hiding from her kids in the closet while eating chocolate chips (which she aspires to bake something with but never does).
-Her perfect day would include a walk on the beach with her family, truck tacos for dinner and roasting marshmallows around a campfire with friends.
+Rory spends her days with her handsome husband, three kids, 11 chickens and pet pig Edwin.
+She's a reckless optimist and may be found hiding in the closet eating chocolate chips (which she aspires to bake something with but never does).
+Her perfect day would include a walk on the beach with her family, taco-truck tacos for dinner and roasting marshmallows around a campfire.